cfs-energy/SPARCPublic/README.md

 Use of this data in publication and presentation should be acknowledged as:

-"SPARC parameters provided by Commonwealth Fusion Systems via an online public release."
+"The information, data, or work presented herein builds on the SPARC primary reference discharge and X-point target discharge data provided by Commonwealth Fusion Systems."

 ## Contact Information